Celebrating one of the strong women in the Purim story

 October 8, 2019

-The origins of the ‘scapegoat’ Did you know the word ‘scapegoat’ is a word coined in the 16th century to describe the ritual animals that the Jewish community placed their …
+The origins of the ‘scapegoat’ Did you know the history of the word ‘scapegoat’?
+It was first coined in the 16th century to describe the ritual animals that the Jewish …

 The Photographer of ‘I Met a Survivor’ – Nadine Saacks